304 North Cardinal St.

 One of my biggest takeaways was thinking about my infrastructure, how to configure and protect it, and the willingness to burn it at a moment’s notice.

-This has gotten me setting up more appropriate Windows lab environments, as well as multiple domains to practice those attacks.
+This has gotten me set up more appropriate Windows lab environments, as well as multiple domains to practice those attacks.

 Even if I don’t write an entire post about this course, I’ve got plenty in the pipe after taking it.